ngrx/platform/docs/store/selectors.md

 And you want to show all books for the current user.

-You can use the `createSelector` to achieve just that.
-Your visible books will always be up to date even if you update them in `allBooks` and they will always show the books that belong to your user if there is one selected, and will show all the books when there is no user selected.
+You can use `createSelector` to achieve just that.
+Your visible books will always be up to date even if you update them in `allBooks`.
+They will always show the books that belong to your user if there is one selected and will show all the books when there is no user selected.

 The result will be just some of your state filtered by another section of the state.
 And it will be always up to date.